JunJian226/EventsManagementApp/README.md

 ### Description

-University Assignment Project written by Jun Woo (Student No: 33469660) in collaboration with Gunnraj Dhaliwal.
+Simple Events Management Website written by Jun Woo (Student No: 33469660) in collaboration with Gunnraj Dhaliwal.
+Project is written for a University Assignment.
+Utilizes Express.JS, MongoDB, RESTful API, HTML, and Bootstrap.

 ### Running Steps